flex-development/JIME-P001/packages/core/docs/CONTRIBUTING.md

 Directory: `src`

-Add types used by both packages under the `src` directory.
+Add modules and type definitions used by both packages under the `src` directory.